• Facebook

 What mushrooms to use

-• I like to use cremini mushrooms in this vegetarian stuffing.
+• I like to use cremini mushrooms in this mushroom stuffing recipe.
 They are baby portobello mushrooms and they have a delicious, meaty taste.
 However, please feel free to use any of your favorites!
 Oyster mushrooms, chanterelle mushrooms, shiitake mushrooms or a combination would also make for a delicious wild mushroom stuffing.

 Flavor variations